Two separate gas explosions in north China's coal-rich Shanxi Province have led to the deaths of 65 miners.

-In the second accident, all 28 men working in a Yangquan mine have been confirmed dead after a blast occurred at 12:40 pm on Thursday.
+In the second incident, all 28 men working in a Yangquan mine have been confirmed dead after a blast occurred at 12:40 pm on Thursday.

-SAWS official An Yuanjie said an initial investigation shows the explosion occurred as the miners were trying to pump underground gas to the surface.
+SAWS official An Yuanjie told China Daily that an initial investigation shows the explosion occurred as the miners were trying to pump underground gas to the surface.

 On Wednesday, Xinhua reported that the families of the 37 miners killed during Monday's explosion will be compensated within two weeks.

 Zhen Jianmin, president of the trade union of the Xing'ergou coal mine, said the money will be issued in accordance with regulations set by the state.

 During the first six months of this year, China's coal output has increased 12 percent compared with the same period last year.
 But the number of fatalities from coal mine accidents has declined to 96, which is a 3.1 percent reduction.

 Zhao said there have been a number of colliery accidents related to explosions or flooding over the past six weeks.